ericoporto/ags-manual-wiki/Object.md

 If you want to get the baseline and it returns 0, then the baseline is the object's Y co-ordinate.

+**IMPORTANT:** If two or more Objects (or Characters, and so on) have equal Baseline, their draw order is **undefined**, and should not be relied upon.
+This is because of how sprite sorting is done in the engine.

 Example:

 ```ags